RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### COHD_method_percentile

-    - **description**: What percentile to use as a cut-off/threshold for the specified COHD method.
+    - What percentile to use as a cut-off/threshold for the specified COHD method.

     - Acceptable input types: integer.